How To Implement Dependency Injection in Avalonia

 }

-This works great for simple constructors that are not used very often and don't change.
-But this technique does not scale very well because:
+This works great for simple constructors that are not used very often and don't ever change.
+But this pattern does not scale well, because:

 MainViewModel

 Dependency injection solves these problem by abstracting away the creation of objects and their dependencies.
-This allows for well encapsulated services to be used that will be automatically passed into any other service that is registered to use them.
+This allows for well encapsulated services that will be automatically passed into any other service that is registered to use them.

 Step 1: Install the NuGet package for DI